 The schools faced a heating emergency in January 1977 when there were several extremely cold weeks and the school district ran low on money to heat the schools.
 Winter break was extended, and in an act of extreme cruelty, the temperature of the pools was lowered.

 On September 1, 1977, it rained seven inches in four hours.
 A 100-year rain, they said.
 Basements flooded, cars stalled, power lines were downed.
 Luckily the last major section of the city’s storm sewer system had been completed that summer.
 Still, up on 35th and Wyoming, you could paddle your own canoe.
 Streets were closed at Highway 100 at Minnetonka Blvd., Dakota Ave., and several spots at Excelsior Blvd. at Highway 100.
 Minnehaha Creek was up to “parking lot level.”
 And southern suburbs got it worse.
+Bloomington got almost eight inches in two hours.
+Here is footage of 494 and Penn taken the next day, courtesy of Lowell Fideler.
+Over in St. Paul, the State Fair was flooded.
+The weather radar screen literally went black, Dave Dahl reported later.

 June 14, 1981, was the date of the “Har Mar Tornado,” which also hit Edina and Lake Harriet.
+Many graduations were taking place that day.
+Two people died, 100 were hurt.

 On November 19, 1981, a blizzard brought heavy snow that collapsed the Metrodome.